gozver/musicnode/README.md

 - Run `npm run mocked-data` to insert demo data into the database.
 - Run `npm run dev` to run the server with nodemon.
 The app will automatically reload if you change any of the source files. <br/>

-NOTE: Roles are indispensable in order to use the platfrom so make sure you run `npm run mocked-roles` once before running the serve.
+NOTE: Roles are indispensable in order to use the platfrom, so make sure you run `npm run mocked-roles` once before running the serve.